ankitskvmdam/clean-jsdoc-theme-example/README.md

 ```

 ## Setup
 At first you have to create a config file.
-Named that file as `jsdoc.json`.
-In `jsdoc.json` we have to add below properties:
+Name that file as `jsdoc.json`.
+In `jsdoc.json` you have to add some properties:
 ```json5
 {
     "source": {